 NLF: Boards must inform staff that providers that use TX3C: KinderBridge with their own CCMS, which must be supported by a KinderSystems API connection, may continue to use their current CCMS for attendance collection.
 Only attendance information for children receiving child care scholarships will be uploaded to TX3C: KinderConnect.

 NLF: Boards must ensure staff provides sponsors with information on how to access the automated attendance-tracking system through the TX3C: KinderSmart or KinderSign applications.
 Sponsors may download the KinderSmart Texas application on their personal devices from the appropriate app store (for iPhone or Android).
 Additionally, sponsors must also be informed of how to use TX3C: KinderSign on a provider’s tablet if they choose not to use the KinderSmart application.
-Sponsors can find more information about using KinderSign and KinderSmart on the TX3C.info website.
+Sponsors can find more information about using KinderSign and KinderSmart on TX3C.info.

 NLF: Boards must notify sponsors whose child care provider will continue to use its existing CCMS that the sponsors will continue using their respective provider’s existing attendance-tracking system instead of TX3C: KinderSmart or KinderSign.

-NLF: Boards must inform staff that the TX3C information site and help desk support are available to help child care sponsors and providers use the new child care automated attendance-tracking system.
+NLF: Boards must inform staff that the TX3C information site and help desk support are available to help child care sponsors and providers use the child care automated attendance-tracking system.

 NLF: Boards must provide the following KinderSystems support information to sponsors who have issues recording attendance if the Board is unable to remediate them: